alekceu/EPAM/README.md

-#Repository for home task EPAM
+# Repository for home task EPAM DevOps

+## Autor

-##Autor Shved Aleksey
+##Shved Aleksey

+## To see hometask you need to switch to the right branch